edinburgh-napier/set09121/labs/lab5/pacman1.md

 };
 ```

 The implementation of the two functions do exactly what you would expect, loop through the vector and update/render all Entities.
-Replace your Global entity vector in main.cpp with an `EntityManager` called 'em', and insert both the player and ghosts into via `em.list.push_back()`.
+Replace your entity vector *_entities* in the *Scene* class of  game_system.hpp with an `EntityManager` called 'em', and insert both the player and ghosts into via `em.list.push_back()`.
 Swap out the calls to Update and Render to the pass through the manager instead.

 You may be wondering why we even bothered doing this.
 We took simple code and made it more complex.